arunviswanathan91/ImageAnalysis/README.md

 The main notebook is [Final_copy_of_MultiplexIF_Analysis_Suite.ipynb](Final_copy_of_MultiplexIF_Analysis_Suite.ipynb).

 ![Abstract showing the processing pipeline of the colab notebook](https://raw.githubusercontent.com/arunviswanathan91/ImageAnalysis/main/assets/graphical%20abstract.svg)
-*Abstract showing the processing pipeline of the colab notebook.*
+*A summary figure showing the processing pipeline of the colab notebook.*

 ## Start here